If you’re interested in opening an Isle of Man offshore bank account, you’re not alone.

 Is the Isle of Man a Stable Place to Bank?

-The Isle of Man is a safe, politically stable, and well-regulated jurisdiction.
-Over the last 60+ years, this little self-governing Crown Dependency has proven itself to be an important offshore financial hub.
+The Isle of Man is a safe, politically stable, and well-regulated banking jurisdiction.
+Over the last 60+ years, this little self-governing Crown Dependency has proven itself to be an important financial banking hub.

-In fact, while many offshore jurisdictions are constantly under threat and rotating between watchlists, politically motivated blacklistings, and regulatory scrutiny — the Isle of Man has emerged unscathed and has maintained a relatively clean reputation.
+Many offshore jurisdictions are constantly under threat and rotating between watchlists, politically motivated blacklistings, and regulatory scrutiny.
+The Isle of Man on the other hand has emerged unscathed and has maintained a relatively clean reputation.

-And, that makes sense since the island (and the UK) has a lot to lose if things go south.
+This makes sense since the island (and the United Kingdom) has a lot to lose if things go south.
 The Isle of Man is home to £45 billion in deposits from individuals, companies, and investment funds from around the world.
 Many with strong UK ties.

 Are Banks in the Isle of Man Safe?

 Isle of Man banks are safe when compared to most offshore jurisdictions.
-However, it’s important to investigate each bank’s financials, business model, compliance quirks, ownership structure, and limitations l before opening accounts.
-To do this, follow the instructions in the Non-Resident Banking Starter Guide, available above.
+It’s important, however, to investigate each bank’s financials, business model, compliance quirks, ownership structure, and limitations before opening accounts.
+Follow the instructions in the Non-Resident Banking Starter Guide to get started, available above.

 We also discuss how to identify bank risk (and red flags) more in-depth in GlobalBanks Insider.

 Another risk to consider is: what happens if the bank fails.
 Well, in the case of the Isle of Man, the Isle of Man’s Depositors Compensation Scheme (DCS) covers deposits up to £50,000 per person per bank.
-So, if deposit insurance is important to you and you want to deposit more than £50,000 in an Isle of Man offshore account, consider opening with more than one bank.
+This means, that if the deposit insurance is important to you and you want to deposit more than £50,000 in an Isle of Man offshore account, consider opening with more than one bank.

 Isle of Man Offshore Banking Secrecy

-If you’re interested in banking secrecy in the Isle of Man, you’re a couple of decades too late.
+Non-resident individuals who are interested in banking secrecy in the Isle of Man, you’re a couple of decades too late.
 Due to the introduction of Common Reporting Standards (CRS), the Foreign Account Tax Compliance Act (FATCA), and the Automatic Exchange of Information (AEOI), banking secrecy no longer exists as it once did.
-In other words, you can expect banks here to report your financial holdings to tax authorities to your home country or country of tax residency.
-To learn more, check out the following articles to get more detailed information:
+Financial institutions here report your financial holdings to tax authorities in your home country or country of tax residency.
+Check out the following articles to get more detailed information:

 - Non-AEOI Countries